Newsholme, East Riding of Yorkshire

 Newsholme is a hamlet in the East Riding of Yorkshire, England.
 It is situated approximately 2 mi north-west of the market town of Howden and lies on the north side of the A63 road.

 It forms part of the civil parish of Wressle.

 In 1823 Newsholme with Brind was in the parish of Wressle, the Wapentake of Harthill and the Liberty of Howdenshire.
 Population at the time was 177.

+The name Newsholme derives from the plural form of the Old English nīwehūs meaning 'new house'.